Table of Contents

 console.log(object);

-It is very important to understand that this step (Javascript to Landbot) it ALWAYS needs the input of the visitor before the Javascript value is available in the Landbot variable.STEPS:1 Javascript variable value => 2 Landbot custom-data SDK => 3 USER INPUT (button, text...) => 4 Landbot variable Javascript value assigned & available to use
+It's very important to understand that this step (JavaScript to Landbot) ALWAYS needs the input of the visitor before the JavaScript value is available in the Landbot Field.
+STEPS:1 Javascript variable value => 2 Landbot custom-data SDK => 3 USER INPUT (button, text...) => 4 Landbot Field Javascript value assigned & available to use.

 this.setCustomData({ var: 3000 });

-1. And finally, we set up a block, where we will display the new Landbot value
+1. And finally, we set up a block where we will display the new Landbot value:

 this.setCustomData({ value: (Math.round("@{value}"*100)/100).toFixed(2) });